 - Insert the filling tube through the opening at the top of the pump until it can go no further.
 This places the tip of the tube near the bottom of the pump reservoir.

 - Slowly push the plunger of the syringe, holding the pump in an upright position.
 A small amount of backpressure is normal, due to the tight seal at the filling port.
 When the solution appears at the outlet, stop filling and carefully remove the tube.
-(Rapid filling of ALZET pumps should be avoided because it can introduce air bubbles into the reservoir.) (refer to troubleshooting)
+Note: Rapid filling of ALZET pumps should be avoided because it can introduce air bubbles into the reservoir.
+If you continue to have issues refer to the Troubleshooting section below.

 - Wipe off the excess solution and insert the flow moderator until the cap or flange is flush with the top of the pump.
 The insertion of the flow moderator will displace some of the solution from the filled pump.
 This overflow should be wiped off.
 The flow moderator must be fully inserted into the body of the pump.